 In the overlay section, there are three preset effects:

 - Border lets you pick a border for your photograph.

 - Light Effect provides mist, haze, lens flares, and other lighting effects naturally found in photography.
 This section is great if you want your images to seem more cinematic or mysterious.

 - Texture lets you add dust or other surface textures to give your image a more dated and textured feel.

 Each section comes with a range of presets and gives you the chance to import your own.
 You can also perform several transformations on the new overlay.
 The blend mode options are the most helpful as you can find the desired effect in these options.

 Overall, the overlays work great and can be good fun for someone who doesn’t take photography too seriously.
 The best part about this section is how easy it is.
 All it takes is a few clicks.

-It is great for people who are new to photo editing.
-If you wanted to perform the same edit in Photoshop, it would take a lot of time to source the needed images.
-And it would also take a lot of skill, knowledge, and practice.
-Exposure X7 has managed to deliver these edits with ease.
+It’s great for people who are new to photo editing.
+If you wanted to perform the same edit in Photoshop, it would take a lot of time to source the required images.
+It would also take a lot of skill, knowledge, and practice.
+Exposure X7 delivers these edits with ease.

 Choosing From Multiple Presets